Algal virus: RNA viruses

 RNA viruses also attack algal hosts.
-There are dsRNA viruses like those belonging to the Reoviridae family that infect Micromonas pusilla and ssRNA viruses like those belonging to the genus Bacillarnavirus that infect the diatom Chaetoceros tenuissimus.Incorporation of RNA virus genes into algal genomes has also been reported.
+There are dsRNA viruses like those belonging to the Reoviridae family that infect Micromonas pusilla and ssRNA viruses like those belonging to the genus Bacillarnavirus that infect the diatom Chaetoceros tenuissimus.
+Incorporation of RNA virus genes into algal genomes has also been reported.
 Genes from single stranded dinoflagellate-infecting viruses have been detected in the genomes of the coral endosymbiotic algae, Symbiodinium.

+Diatom viruses

+Diatoms are among the most common phytoplankton groups found within marine and freshwater systems.
+They are estimated to consist of roughly 12,000-13,000 species which account for 35-70% of marine primary production within the ocean and nearly 20% of the world's primary productivity.
+Diatoms, among other primary important producers, can be susceptible to viral infection.
+Diatom viruses are a group of viruses that infect diatoms and have potentially been shown to impact population dynamics and mortality rates within diatom populations significantly.
+Diatom viruses are highly diverse and can have a variety of complex interactions with their specific host cells; they have also been known to have the ability to cause cell lysis and nutrient release demonstrating their significant ecological impact with regard to their potential to release nutrients into the ecosystem and regulate diatom populations.